espruino/EspruinoDocs/tutorials/Bangle.js Fast Load.md

 Now that's done, your clock is good to publish.
 You'll notice that now, when you press the button to enter the Launcher, there is no `Loading...` popup and the Launcher will be loaded much more quickly!

+## Quick memory leak test

+The code above helps you step through and see the memory usage at different points, but all we really care about is whether memory usage keeps going up each time the clock is loaded.

+Doing a quick check for this is pretty easy:

+* Ensure the clock you're testing is the only one on the Bangle (or the default one)
+* Make sure the Launcher app supports fast load too (the default launcher does)
+* Press the button once to go to the launcher, and again to go back to your clock
+* In the IDE, run `process.memory().usage` and remember the number
+* Now press the button on the bangle several more times - it'll flip between the launcher and clock again and again.
+Stop when the clock is showing
+* Run `process.memory().usage` again - the number should be the same as before!

+## Other Sources of Memory Use

+Even without any memory leaks your app's memory usage is unlikely to return to the exact same number that it did before your app was loaded.
+This isn't a big problem - the main thing is that after subsequent runs your memory usage doesn't keep rising (see above).

+Reasons for extra memory use:

+* If you have used any library (eg `require("locale")`), the library itself will remain loaded in Bangle.js's RAM and will result in a few extra variables being allocated even when your application as been unloaded.
+Subsequent runs won't cause the library to use more memory.
+You can get an idea of how much memory modules are using with `E.getSizeOf(global["\xff"].modules)`.
+* If you access any field on a built-in global (for instance `console.log` or even `process.memory().usage`!) then Espruino has to save that global (eg `console`) into RAM.
+This will only happen once per global, and subsequent runs of your app will not increase memory use.

 ## Taking Advantage of Fast Loading